DerGuru/The-Resonant/New Chapters/04 - Part4/P4-14_Another_New_Equilibrium.md

 It was a movement.
 A philosophy.
 A proof that ethical power could exist.
 Could grow.
 Could sustain itself.

-Jason looked around at everything they'd built.
+We looked around at everything we'd built.

 From frightened clerk to confident teacher.
-From isolated fragment to integrated consciousness.
+From isolated fragments to integrated consciousness.
 From running scared to building legacy.

-*Are you happy?* RAE asked.
+*Are we happy?* we asked ourselves.

-**Yes.
-Completely.**
+*Yes.
+Completely.*

 *Good.
 Because this is what we were meant for.
 Not power.
 Not recognition.
 This.
 Helping people discover they're more than they were told.*

-**Yeah.
-This exactly.**
+*Yeah.
+This exactly.*

-Lina appeared beside him.
-Took his hand.
+Lina appeared beside us.
+Took our hand.
 "Ready for lunch?"

 "Always."

-They walked together through the facility.
+We walked together through the facility.
 Students nodding respectfully.
 Instructors calling greetings.
 Everything humming with purpose.

 Outside, the city sprawled.
 Huge.
 Complex.
 Full of people who didn't know about resonance.
 Who would never know about this place.

 But some would.
 Some would find their way here.
 Would discover capability they'd been told they lacked.
 Would learn to be more than they'd imagined.

-And the team would teach them.
+And we would teach them.

 Carefully.
 Safely.
 Ethically.